Puppet Master 5: The Final Chapter: Plot

 While searching the building, Jason and Hendy are ambushed and killed by Sutekh, and Scott encounters and is knocked out by Pinhead and Jester.
-Jennings also encounters Sutekh but is saved by Torch and Six-Shooter; and the puppets start fighting back against Sutekh.
+Jennings also encounters Sutekh but is saved by Torch and Six-Shooter.
+The puppets then start fighting back against Sutekh.
 Rick goes back to his room and runs into Suzie, but they both get locked in by Sutekh's powers.
 Through his computer, Rick gets in contact with Lauren, who tells him to activate The Decapitron.
 Jennings enters the room and tries to convince Rick to collect the puppets and leave the hotel.
 In the meantime, Scott recovers, but is also found and slain by Sutekh.

 Jester enters the room and leads Rick to where the Decapitron is hidden.
 Rick, Suzie and Jennings proceed to revive Decapitron, and Toulon advises them to leave the hotel while the puppets will engage Sutekh.
 Jennings, however, insists on taking one of the puppets with him, despite Rick and Suzie's warnings.
 Rick, Suzie, and Jennings take the elevator down, but then Jennings attacks and knocks out Rick, while Suzie is pushed out of the cabin.
 But when Jennings exits the elevator, he is stopped by Decapitron and the other puppets, who force him back to the elevator shaft.
 With the cabin already gone and the door secretly opened by Pinhead, Jennings falls to his death.

 Sutekh corners Rick and Suzie, but Decapitron shows up, allowing them to escape.
 The puppets engage Sutekh, who fights back; but having stayed too long in the mortal world, the demon's essence has become vulnerable, and his power wanes.
 In desperation, Sutekh attempts to escape back into the underworld by opening a portal, but Decapitron fires electron bolts at it, overloading the conduit and causing it to explode, destroying Sutekh.